Transgender genocide: Genocide studies

 Genocide studies research that focuses exclusively on transgender people is rare, with Lily Nellans noting that "the unique and specific experiences of queer people during genocide remain absent from this type of research, limiting our understanding of genocidal processes".
-Henry Theriault has argued that discrimination against transgender people is "largely tolerated" despite the fact that identical laws targeting other marginalized people would spark severe public outcry.
+Henry Theriault, former president of the International Association of Genocide Scholars, has argued that discrimination against transgender people is "largely tolerated" despite the fact that identical laws targeting other marginalized people would spark severe public outcry.

 Alexander Laban Hinton, an anthropologist focused on genocide, has criticized what he characterizes as "the prioritization of certain protected groups and not others" in established legal definitions of genocide, specifically noting transgender people as a group that could never be targeted by genocide in the status quo.
 Haley Marie Brown describes violence against transgender women as a "life force atrocity" that is justified using genocidal logic, describing how such violence is often coupled with attempts to eliminate any evidence of a person's transness through complete destruction of their bodies.

 Leah Owen, a lecturer at Swansea University, has argued that anti-transgender ideologies rely on "discourses of 'toxification'", drawing on a paper by Rhiannon Neilsen that proposed "toxification" as a more precise alternative to the traditional fourth stage of genocide, dehumanization.
 Owen compares Nielsen's concept of toxification, in which groups of people are compared to pathogens or threats and their removal from society is necessitated, to statements from Popes Benedict XVI and Francis, Janice Raymond, Abigail Shrier, and Helen Joyce, arguing that regardless of agreement on other issues, anti-transgender activists consistently seek to reduce or eliminate transgender people's public presence.
-Nevertheless, she refrains from claiming that the modern anti-gender movement is inciting genocide yet, arguing that it lacks a securitizing urge to mobilize against transgender people.
+Nevertheless, in 2022 she refrained from claiming that the modern anti-gender movement is currently inciting genocide, arguing that it lacks a securitizing urge to mobilize against transgender people.

+Jaimie Veale, a senior lecturer at the University of Waikato, has argued that the "scale, systematicity, and state-directed organization of violence" that characterize genocide are not features of anti-transgender politics in the 21st century, but that such are not necessary for contemporary "trans eliminationism" as the "social, legal, and institutional" mechanisms that are being employed are producing the desired results, and that a possible escalation to more violent forms of eliminationism is not inevitable.

 The Lemkin Institute for Genocide Prevention has described gender critical feminism as "genocidal ideology that seeks the complete eradication of trans identity from around the world".
 In a statement on the issue, the Lemkin Institute argued that rhetoric from anti-trans activists depicting trans women as dangerous were not based on fact, but instead as essential to manufacturing consent for anti-trans violence.